Rogdham/pyzstd/index.rst

     A frame is completely independent, it has a frame header and epilogue, and a set of parameters which tells the decoder how to decompress it.

+    In ``pyzstd`` module, :py:class:`ZstdCompressor` can still compress data after end a frame. :py:class:`ZstdDecompressor` doesn't have an ``eof`` maker, can decompress data endlessly as long as data is provided.

     A frame encapsulates one or multiple "blocks".
 Each block contains arbitrary content, which is described by its header, and has a guaranteed maximum content size, which depends on frame parameters.
 Unlike frames, each block depends on previous blocks for proper decoding.
 However, each block can be decompressed without waiting for its successor, allowing streaming operations.

 .. py:class:: ZstdCompressor